Taniec z gwiazdami season 6: Scores

 Week 6: Justyna Steczkowska received her first perfect score for the American Smooth.
 Krzysztof Bosak got 30 points for his Samba, making it the lowest score of the week.
 Krzysztof & Kamila were eliminated.

 Week 7: Rafał Bryndal received his first perfect score for the Quickstep and Mateusz Damięcki received his second perfect score for the Quickstep.
 Jacek Kawalec got 27 points for his Quickstep, making it the lowest score of the week.
 Daria & Robert were eliminated despite being 3 points from the bottom.

 Week 8: Justyna Steczkowska received her second perfect score for the Tango.
 Isis Gee got 25 points for her Tango, making it the lowest score of the week.
 Jacek & Blanka were eliminated despite being 3 points from the bottom.

 Week 9: All couples danced to the most famous songs of Agnieszka Osiecka.
 Justyna Steczkowska received her third perfect score for the Paso Doble.
 Isis Gee and Rafał Bryndal got 30 points, making it the lowest score of the week.
 Isis & Żora were eliminated.

 Week 10: All couples danced two dances.
 Mateusz Damięcki got two perfect scores for his Jive and American Smooth.
 Rafał & Magdalena were eliminated.

 Week 11: Anna Guzik received her first perfect score for the Argentine Tango, Justyna Steczkowska received her 4th perfect score for the Cha-cha-cha and Mateusz Damięcki received his 5th perfect score for the Argentine Tango.
 Mateusz & Ewa were eliminated despite being 10 points from the bottom.

 Week 12: Both couples had to perform three dances: their favorite Latin dance, their favorite Ballroom dance and a Freestyle.
 Justyna Steczkowska received her 5th, 6th and 7th perfect score for the Cha-cha-cha, American Smooth and Freestyle.
-Steczkowska got 120 out of 120 points, making it the second person getting the highest possible score in the finale.
+Steczkowska got 120 out of 120 points, making her the second person getting the highest possible score in the finale.
 Anna Guzik received her second and third perfect score for the Tango and Freestyle.
 Guzik became the 6th winner in the history of the show, having cast 53.5 percent of the votes.
 This is the first time the season's winner was on the 4th place on the judges' general scoreboard and the second time the winner was not on the first place according to the judges' scoreboard.